What to

 Best Rug

 The amount of time a rug lasts can depend on a few factors, including foot traffic, material composition, craftsmanship and maintenance.
-In general, a quality area rug — for instance, an animal hide rug or a performance rug — can last roughly 10 years or more.
+In general, a quality area rug can last roughly 10 years or more.
 Proper maintenance and care can help extend the life of your area rug.

 Knots per square inch (KPSI) is a measurement used to determine the quality of a rug.
 Higher-quality rugs generally have a large KPSI score.
 Additionally, the materials used to make a rug can determine its quality.
 Rugs made with natural fibers and high-performance synthetic fibers tend to last longer than rugs made from less durable materials.